lights FAQ Forum github.com/luapower/glue

 glue.index(t) -> dt switch keys with values

-glue.keys(t[,sorted|cmp]) -> dt make a list of all the keys
+glue.keys(t[, sorted | cmp]) -> dt make a list of all the keys

-glue.update(dt, t1, ...) -> dt merge tables - overwrites keys
+glue.update(dt,t1,...) -> dt merge tables - overwrites keys

-glue.merge(dt, t1, ...) -> dt merge tables - no overwriting
+glue.merge(dt,t1,...) -> dt merge tables - no overwriting

-glue.append(dt, v1, ...) -> dt append non-nil values to an array
+glue.append(dt,v1,...) -> dt append non-nil values to a list

-glue.shift(t, i, n) -> t shift array elements
+glue.shift(t,i,n) -> t shift list elements

 strings

-glue.split(s,sep[,start[,plain]]) -> {s1,...} split a string by a pattern
+glue.gsplit(s,sep[, plain]) -> iterator split a string by a pattern

 glue.trim(s) -> s remove padding

-glue.esc(s [,mode]) -> pat escape magic pattern characters
+glue.escape(s[,mode])-> s escape magic pattern characters

-glue.tohex(s|n [,upper]) -> s string to hex
+glue.tohex(s) -> s string to hex

-glue.fromhex(s[, isvalid]) -> s hex to string
+glue.fromhex(s) -> s hex to string

 iterators